B.S. in Education with a certification in:

 • Each spring and fall semester, the TLAC Field Experiences Office coordinates the Education Career Fair to connect students with potential employers.

-• If you have any questions, call the Undergraduate Advising Office at 979-862-4345.
+• Current TAMU students: If you have any questions, contact the CEHD Undergraduate Advising team.
+View their website for more information.

 • Prospective students should email cehd-recruitment@tamu.edu or call 979-862-1795.